How To Paint an Inground Pool

 The last step of Curing is the most important step of all.
 Curing is the time it takes for the pool paint to become durable and harden up.
 When all the water has evaporated it has created a firm bond with the surface.
 This information is usually listed on the label on the can.
 Normally it’s 4-5 days after painting the pool that you start to fill it.
 If it rains during this curing time then use a leaf blower to move any standing water to where you can sponge or soak it up.
 Add some curing time if the rain continues.

 If you see any blisters in the paint or bubbles what that means is that that part of the Inground pool wasn’t prepped well enough.
-The paint will blister if there was some moisture underneath that spot.
-There’s not much to do with it unless you can get below the water line and re-prep the area and paint it again.
+The paint will blister if there is some moisture underneath that spot.
+There’s not much to do with it unless you can get below the water line re-prep the area and paint it again.

 How Long Does Pool Paint Last